- Current students

 International Student Support Advisors

-For current students, our International Student Support Advisors are still available for virtual consults during the lockdown period.
-For contact information visit their Student Advisors page.
+Our International Student Advisors are available for face-to-face or virtual consults.
+To book an appointment, visit their Student Advisors page.

 For more information

 - About COVID-19, visit the official government website www.covid19.govt.nz

 - External and internal support and services available to students, see our Stay Safe page